The Software License Agreement – An Introduction.

 - Generally, a licensee will want to prohibit the licensor from suspending the provision of any services (or the software, if possible) unless the licensor has terminated the software license agreement according to its terms.

-Other Issues to Consider in Software License Agreements.
+Other Issues to Consider in a Software License Agreement or Template.

 - Due Diligence-General.
 At the outset, the parties need to determine what due diligence they need to perform on one another and, in the case of the licensee, on the software itself and present and future cost projections based on anticipated usage.